I tested the top giant bubble recipes. Here’s the best one.

 1st place: Guar gum and rubbing alcohol

-- 1 tsp Guar gum
+- 1 tsp Guar gum powder

 - 2 tsp baking powder